Using Public Transport to Explore National Parks in Chile

 Trail: Huerquehue National Park Main Trail

-Take the minibus from Buses Caburgua station (all the bus stations are within the same block) for Huerquehue National Park.
-Unfortunately, they have a reduced schedule and there are only 2 buses a day.
+Take the minibus from Buses Caburgua station (all the bus stations are within the same block) to Huerquehue National Park.
+Unfortunately, they have a reduced schedule and only 2 buses a day.
 One in the morning and one in the evening.
 Get there early as the bus can fill up quickly.
 It will take about an hour to get to the park.

 NOTE: You need to reserve a ticket online at aspticket.cl to enter.
 Internet may be limited and it is advised to do it before you go.
 They also have restrictions on entrances depending on the season (in winter, you need to enter before 2 pm).